bachsofttrick/transcribe-with-11labs/README.md

 # 11labs Audio Transcriber
-A script I wrote to help me transcribe audio, since API free use is longer than UI use from 11labs.
+A script I wrote to help me transcribe audio from 11labs, since API free use is longer than UI use.

 ## Requirements
 - Python 3 with modules: